NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Is a real time super similar to Act4A with immunity to highs and mids on startup
     - Requires and uses 75%
     - Does not gain meter
+    - 30 damage (affected by chips)
     - Is blockable
-    - 30 damage (affected by chips)
+    - Has 14 frames of blockstun and does not push
+    - Has 10 frames of high/mid crush
-- RB ends sooner
+- RB
+    - Doesn’t jump forward as far
+    - Attacks quicker
+    - Recovers quicker
 - RA
     - Size adjusted
     - Hitbox duration better matches animation
     - Pushes on block
+    - Deflects projectiles
 - GRKnJ size adjusted to match RA
 - 4Z disabled